Western Roman Empire: Constantinian dynasty (309–363)

 Constantine I was proclaimed augustus of the Western Empire by his father's troops on 25 July 306 and was accepted as caesar by Galerius later that year.
-In 307 Maximian promoted him to augustus and in 309 he proclaimed himself as the Western emperor, in opposition to Maxentius and Licinius.
-He was the sole Western emperor from 312 to 324, when he became both Western emperor and Eastern emperor.
+In 307 Maximian accepted him to augustus (although Maximian himself was considered an usurper) and in 309 he proclaimed himself as the Western emperor, in opposition to Maxentius and Licinius.
+He ruled alone in the West from 312 and became sole Roman emperor following the defeat of Licinius at the Battle of Chrysopolis.